barktler/Barktler/documents/create-an-api.md

 ## First API

-Let's write a simple API with allow us get the webpage of google search result.
+Let's write a simple API with allow us to get the webpage of Google search result.

-Google provide a simple url for searching, for example, the url of search keyword `hello` will be: `https://www.google.com/search?q=hello`.
+Google provides a simple URL for searching.
+For example, the URL of the search keyword `hello` will be: `https://www.google.com/search?q=hello`.

 The `TypeScript` code for the described API will look like this.